MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 1. Enter a **Name** for the data source and an optional **Description**.

 1. Choose your preferred option for **Connect your storage using**.
-For a resource or a subscription-based option for authentication, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+For a resource or a subscription-based option for authentication, see [Connect Customer Insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).

    - **Azure resource**: Enter the **Resource Id**.
 If you want to ingest data using an Azure Private link, select **Enable Private link**.
 For more information, see  [What is Azure Private Link?](/azure/private-link/private-link-overview).
    - **Azure subscription**: Select the **Subscription** and then the **Resource group** and **Storage account**.
 If you want to ingest data using an Azure Private link, select **Enable Private link**.
 For more information, see  [What is Azure Private Link?](/azure/private-link/private-link-overview).